MachineLemonade/docs/docs/new_sidebar.md

 #### The Astronomer CLI
 _This should not focus on workspaces, Astronomer Cloud, or deploying.
 Simply using the CLI for itself._
 - Getting started - quickstart
+- Logs
 - Customizing your image

+#### Using Astronomer
+_Using our platform specifically.
+This part should be the same for both cloud and enterprise users_
+- UI+Terms
+- Managing users
+- Deploying Code
+- Spinning up environments
+- Picking your executor
+- When to scale your instance
+- Alerts

 #### Enterprise Edition
 _Everything you need for running Enterprise_